 Image via Autism Society

-People with ASDs (autism spectrum disorders) share some symptoms, such as difficulty with social interaction, and their brains process information differently than those of unaffected people.
-Children with ASDs may exhibit a common set of characteristics that naturally make them more susceptible to danger.
+People with ASDs (autism spectrum disorders) share some symptoms, such as difficulty with social interaction, and their brains process information differently than others Children with ASDs may exhibit a common set of characteristics that naturally make them more susceptible to danger.
 For instance, people with ASDs commonly have no real fear of dangers and an apparent insensitivity to pain.
 An inappropriate response—or no response at all—to sound is another common characteristic that could open the door to danger.

 Scientists do not yet know the cause of ASDs.
 According to the CDC, ASDs occur in people of all racial, ethnic, and socioeconomic backgrounds.
-While it is estimated that autism affects 1 in 88 children, boys are nearly five times more likely than girls to be affected by autism; in fact, the number of boys affected by autism is 1 in 54, compared to 1 in 252 girls.
+While it is estimated that 1 in 88 children have autism, boys are nearly five times more likely than girls to have autism; in fact, the number of boys with autism is 1 in 54, compared to 1 in 252 girls.
 And, Autism Speaks points out that the prevalence of autism is not just growing: it is “the fastest-growing serious developmental disability in the United States.”

 Image via Autism Speaks